 |Prof. Raghu Garud|

 Raghu Garud is Alvin H. Clemens Professor of Management & Organization, and the Research Director of the Farrell Center for Corporate Innovation and Entrepreneurship, Pennsylvania State University.
 Raghu's research currently explores the emergence of novelty in general, and in particular how new ideas emerge, are valued, and become commercialized.
 Raghu is currently working on topics associated with Managing in the Age of Disruptions, including sustainability as a disruptive force for the operations of firms.

 |Prof. Ola Henfridsson|

-Ola Henfridsson is Professor and the Head of the Information Systems and Management Group at Warwick Business School.
+Ola is a professor of Business Technology at Miami Herbert Business School, University of Miami, USA.
 His research interests relate to the transformative potential of digital technology as it pervades modern business and entrepreneurship.
 Ola teaches digital business strategy and digital innovation at the undergraduate and postgraduate levels.

 |Prof. Jonny Holmström|

 Jonny Holmström is a professor of Informatics at Umeå University and director and co-founder of Swedish Center for Digital Innovation.
 He writes, consults and speaks on topics such as IT management, digital innovation, digital strategy, digital entrepreneurship, and strategies for leveraging value from digitalization.

 |Prof. Paul Leonardi|

 Paul Leonardi is the Duca Family Professor of Technology Management at the University of California, Santa Barbara.
 He is also the Investment Group of Santa Barbara Founding Director of the Master of Technology Management Program.
 Leonardi’s research focuses on how companies can design their organizational networks and implement new technologies to more effectively create and share knowledge.